bin3xish477/InjectCollaboratorEverywhere/README.md

 # InjectCollaboratorEverywhere
-Burp Suite extension that allows injecting a Collaborator payload in relevant HTTP headers and parameters.
+Burp Suite extension that allows automatic injection of a Collaborator payload in relevant HTTP headers and parameters.